 Cloud Vulnerability DB

 An issue was discovered in GitLab Enterprise Edition (EE) affecting all versions starting from 17.0 prior to 17.0.6, starting from 17.1 prior to 17.1.4, and starting from 17.2 prior to 17.2.2, where webhook deletion audit log preserved authentication credentials.
-This vulnerability has been assigned CVE-2024-7586 and was discovered internally by GitLab Team member Anton Smith (GitLab Release, NVD).
+This vulnerability was discovered internally by GitLab Team member Anton Smith (GitLab Release).

 The vulnerability could potentially expose sensitive authentication credentials through the webhook deletion audit log, leading to potential unauthorized access to system information.
 The impact is limited to confidentiality concerns, with no direct impact on integrity or availability of the system (GitLab Release).